Cuers massacre: Familicide

-Shooting spree
+Cuers shooting

-On the day following the familicide, at 07:15 Borel arrived at the home of his friend Alan Guillemette.
-When Guillemette's mother opened the door, Borel asked her to wake him.
-The two had a lengthy discussion in the garden.
-Borel apparently wanted something from Guillemette, but when he declined and turned to go back into the house, Borel shot him in the back and mortally wounded him.
-From 07:30 onwards, Borel started shooting people at random.
-No one grew suspicious of his rifle until he started his rampage, since it was hunting season and the sight of rifles outside was to be expected.
+Borel arrived in Cuers at around 7:30 a.m., first heading for the home of his friend Allan Guillemette.
+When Allan's mother opened the door, Borel asked her to wake Allan so they could talk.
+Allan and Borel had a lengthy conversation in the garden, which is presumed to have been an attempt by Borel to convince Allan to run away with him to Limoges, where Borel's biological father lived.
+Allan apparently declined Borel's offer and walked back inside the house, with Borel retrieving his rifle from his bag and shooting Allan in the back, mortally wounding him.

-First Borel shot at Ginette Vialette through an open window, mortally wounding her, as well as Denise Otto, whom he killed as she was bringing the trash out.
+Borel subsequently walked through the streets of Cuers, shooting at random passersby.
+Near the village entrance, Borel shot Ginette Vialette through an open window, mortally wounding her, as well as Denise Otto, whom he killed as she was bringing the trash out.
 He also hit Otto's husband, Jean, in the shoulder.
 Subsequently, Borel injured an elderly woman who was walking in the streets with her husband and shot and wounded two brothers who were crossing his path.
 The shots he fired at Rodolphe Incorvala, once again through an open window, were eventually lethal; he later died in a hospital.
-Borel crossed the street to shoot and kill shopkeeper Mario Pagani, who was out buying a newspaper, with shots in the abdomen and head, as well as Mohammed Maarad in front of the "Café du Commerce".
+Borel crossed the street to shoot and kill shopkeeper Mario Pagani, who was out buying a newspaper, with shots in the abdomen and head, as well as Mohammed Maarad in front of the Café du Commerce.
 Marius Boudon and André Touret were killed while they were drawing money from an ATM, and Andrée Coletta while she was taking her poodle for a walk.
-Finally, he shot Pascal Mostacchi to death at Place Peyssoneau.
+The last person killed at the scene was Pascal Mostachi, who was shot at Place Peyssoneau.
+Some passersby initially mistook the gunshots for firecrackers and mistook the armed Borel for a pigeon hunter.
+As it was hunting season, Borel did not initially attract attention by carrying the rifle.

 By 08:00, police arrived at the scene.
-Realizing that he was surrounded, Borel fatally shot himself in the head under a cypress tree in front of a school.
-Observers of the rampage stated he had been poised and calm all the while, taking great care at aiming and shooting, hitting most of his victims in the head and returning when he did not hit properly the first time.
+Borel initially fled 300 ft through nearby vinyards, but was ultimately surrounded at Collège de la Ferrage, where he fatally shot himself in the head.
+Witnesses stated he had been poised and calm all the while, taking great care at aiming and shooting, hitting most of his victims in the head and returning when he did not hit properly the first time.
 In total, Borel had fired about forty shots.

-On 23 October 1995, Jeanne Laugiero, 68, died in hospital from injuries sustained in the shooting, raising the death toll to fourteen victims.
-The last death in the killing spree was 68-year-old Pierre Marigliano, who succumbed to his wounds on 2 March 1996, bringing the death toll to fifteen.
-Borel's shooting spree was the deadliest act of mass murder in France since Christian Dornier killed fourteen people in Luxiol on 12 July 1989.
+On 23 October 1995, Jeanne Laugiero, 68, died in hospital from injuries sustained in the shooting.
+On 2 March 1996, 68-year-old Pierre Marigliano also died from his wounds, bringing the total death toll to fifteen.